TrickedByWeasel/ERNR-randomizer-discordbot/README.md

 After setting a name, the next randomizer output will display your custom name.

 ![image](images/example_2.png)

+### 3. Remove classes from players

+If player has completed remembrance or doesn't own Duchess or Revenant, classes can be removed from them:
+Type `§p1r [classname]` to "player 1 remove [classname]".

 ---

 ## How to get started